 What exactly does Amendment 2 do?

-In 2008, voters approved a constitutional amendment that limited how much certain property taxes could increase each year.
-In 2019, that yearly cap will expire – unless Amendment 2 passes on the November, 2018 ballot.
+In 2008, voters passed a constitutional amendment that limited how much non-homestead property taxes could increase from year to year.
+In 2019, that yearly cap is set to expire.
+If Amendment 2 passes, it will make that cap permanent and will protect renters, businesses, and other property owners.

 Is Amendment 2 a tax cut?

 Amendment 2 is not a tax cut or tax increase.
-It simply keeps a cap – already in place – on how much local governments can increase certain property taxes every year.
+It prevents taxes from skyrocketing, hurting the economy and making rents too expensive.
+Simply put, Amendment 2 keeps a cap—already in place—on how much local governments can increase certain property taxes every year.

 What happens if the cap isn’t renewed?

 If Amendment 2 doesn’t pass and the cap isn’t renewed, certain property taxes could increase by unlimited amounts every year.
-Local mom-and-pop stores could see their property taxes increase by 30%, 50%, or even higher – and that would be devastating.
+Much like before the cap was passed by Florida voters, local mom-and-pop stores could see their property taxes increase by 30%, 50%, or even higher—and that would be devastating.
 Renters could also see their rents skyrocket as landlords pass the extra taxes on to them.
 Passing Amendment 2 will protect these groups, and more.

 How will Amendment 2 affect me?